 Many hands have helped build this vision from such humble beginnings and without the help of volunteers we could not be where we are today.
-As summer begins to take hold here in Cape Breton and travel restrictions begin to ease, we are envisioning ways to bring people to the farm and the forest that continue to inspire so many who have found their way to this little piece of paradise.
+As spring begins to take hold here in Cape Breton and travel restrictions begin to ease, we are envisioning ways to bring people to the farm and the forest that continue to inspire so many who have found their way to this little piece of paradise.
 We have welcomed many people over the years and are continually evolving our volunteer program and our business model of farming, forestry, experiential learning, and permaculture.

 We have broken down our volunteer program into 1 and 2 week immersions.
 From our experience, we find that this time gives an overview of the land, the farm, and the forest in all that they have to offer.
 You will be connected to the food that is grown here while being surrounded by the forest that offers mysterious reflections, and at the end of the day, you are in a community of others, wild and human, that support you in unexpected ways.